-Dr. Arikian is a Los Angeles native who attended UCLA as an undergraduate and received her B.S. degrees in Biology with an emphasis on Ecology, Behavior and Evolution.
+Dr. Arikian (she/her/hers) is a Los Angeles native who attended UCLA as an undergraduate and received her B.S. degrees in Biology with an emphasis on Ecology, Behavior and Evolution.
 She attended Tulane University School of Medicine in New Orleans, LA.
 She returned to Southern California to complete her residency at Harbor-UCLA Family Medicine.
-After residency she did a one-year Chief Residency and Fellowship in Faculty Development.
+After residency she did a one-year Chief Residency and Fellowship in Faculty Development at Harbor.
 She also completed a special project looking at patient attitudes towards alternative medicine.

 After training, she took a full-time clinical position at the non-profit Venice Family Clinic, the largest free clinic in the U.S. There she saw primarily uninsured and disadvantaged families, including homeless patients.
 She eventually became director of the VFC satellite clinic in the Mar Vista Gardens Housing Project, which was later relocated and named the Colen Family Health Center.

-Dr. Arikian is married to a neurologist physician and has four young children.
-She enjoys work, family, travel and the outdoors.
-On her off days she volunteers at her children's school and practices yoga.
+Dr. Arikian is married to a neurologist physician and has four school-aged children.
+She enjoys work, spending time with family, travel, and the outdoors.
+On her off days she volunteers in her community, walks in her neighborhood with friends, and reads.